Estimating Graph Dimension with Cross-validated Eigenvalues: Measuring the signal strength of sample eigenvectors

-Define the population (or expectation) matrix $P = \E(A)$.
-The diagonal of $\Lambda$ contains the leading $k$ eigenvalues of $P$ and their corresponding eigenvectors are in the columns of $U$.
-For $j>k$, the eigenvalues of $P$ are $\lambda_j = 0$.
+The diagonal of $\Lambda$ contains the leading $k$ \textit{population eigenvalues} of $P$ and their corresponding eigenvectors are in the columns of $U$.
+For $j>k$, the population eigenvalues of $P$ are $\lambda_j = 0$.
 In this paper, we aim to estimate the number of nonzero eigenvalues.

-This paper makes two simplifying assumptions.
-The first simplifying assumption is that $A$ is symmetric (i.e., edges are undirected).
-This assumption can be relaxed; Remark \ref{remark:rectangle} discusses directed graphs, contingency tables, and rectangular incidence matrices.
-The second simplifying assumption is that the elements of $A$ are Poisson.
-A simulation in Section \ref{sec:poisson_vs_bernoulli} demonstrates that the proposed technique provides reliable $p$-values in Bernoulli graphs as well.